Psychology Services in Prison

 These typically include group therapy programs such as anger management, criminal thinking, smart recovery, the Non-Residential Drug Abuse Program (NR-DAP), the Non-Residential Sex Offender Treatment Program (SOTP-NR), drug education, and other classes designed to help prisoners deal with psychological concerns.
 Psychology Departments also offer self-help lending libraries, crisis counseling, and coordination with Health Services for psychotropic medications.

 During institutional admission and orientation, new arrivals are evaluated by a Psychology Department staff member.
-During the interview they are informed of program offerings at the individual federal prison, and told how to to sign up.
+During the interview they are informed of program offerings at the individual federal prison, and told how to sign up.
 As new programs are offered, informational flyers are posted in inmate housing units.

 Besides providing mental health care, Psychology Departments within the Federal Bureau of Prisons are also charged with monitoring the inmate population for disruptive behavior.
 For example, Psychology Department staff members are assigned to review sexually explicit or suggestive materials found in inmate possession to determine if the materials are appropriate for inmate retention.
 Likewise, Psychology Department staff are also charged with documenting conduct that is abusive, aggressive, or risk-relevant to an inmate's offense.